What we know about the Morocco earthquake | KRDO

 How strong was the quake?

 The quake had a magnitude of 6.8, meaning it is classed as “strong.”
-It also struck at a relatively shallow death, making it more destructive.
+It also struck at a relatively shallow depth, making it more destructive.

 Earthquakes of this size in the region are uncommon, according to the US Geological Survey, but not unexpected.
 It noted that nine quakes with a magnitude of 5 or higher have hit the area since 1900, but none of them have had a magnitude higher than 6.